Developing Treatments for Myopia

 UON depends upon partnerships with eminent thesis examiners to maintain its standards of research excellence.
 In return, we commit to provide you with clarity on the requirements and process of UON thesis examination, and to protect your rights at all times.

-The UON Rules Governing Research Higher Degrees stipulate the conditions attached to the types of thesis that candidates may submit.
+The UON Rules Governing Higher Degrees by Research stipulates the conditions attached to the types of thesis that candidates may submit.

 UON will normally appoint two examiners per thesis.
 Each will be an internationally recognised expert in the candidate’s area of research.